Le cantatrici villane: Synopsis

 The action takes place in 18th century Casoria, a village near Naples.

-Three country wenches (Agata, Giannetta and Rosa) have aspiration to become bel canto virtuose with the help of an ignorant choirmaster (Don Bucefalo) and another would be singer (Don Marco), but things get complicated with the unexpected return of bragging soldier and Rosa's jealous husband (Carlino).
+Three country wenches (Agata, Giannetta and Rosa) have aspirations to become bel canto virtuose with the help of an ignorant choirmaster (Don Bucefalo) and another would-be singer (Don Marco), but things get complicated with the unexpected return of a bragging soldier and Rosa's jealous husband (Carlino).